kactus2/kactus2dev/README.md

 ![Kactus2 logo](common/graphics/appicon.png)

 Kactus2 is a toolset for designing SoCs.
 The aim is easier IP reusability and integration for both hardware and software.
-The tool is based on IEEE 1685-2014 "IP-XACT" standard.
+The tool supports both the IEEE 1685-2014 and IEEE 1685-2022 "IP-XACT" standards.

 Windows installer and tar-package for Linux are available in [SourceForge](https://sourceforge.net/projects/kactus2/)